tobi/clarity/README.txt

 Clarity - a log search tool
-By John Tajima & Tobi Lutke
+By John Tajima & Tobi Lütke
 ---------------------------------------------------------------------------------

 Clarity is an eventmachine-based web application that is used at Shopify to